alexapostolu/night/README.md

 I'm working on getting my math parser to link with the rest of my code so `answer` will be evalutated to `8`.
 I will also have a bool parser that will evaluate boolean expressions like `(true || false) && true`.

 Hopefully in a couple days, I'll have my first working language done (albeit not that good or versitile)!
 It'll have comments, and maybe a `print` thingy as well.

+**Edit:**

+The math parser works great!
+But the bool parser works kinda.
+It was harder than I thought.
+It works for simple things line `true && true`, but the problem is when you have brackets and use NOT like this: `!(true || !false)`.
+Umm... but it's good enought for now.